You are less than 60 seconds away from your quote.

 One of the things that sometimes confuses borrowers is the fact that servicers are often separate entities from the mortgage holders or the investors that buy mortgage loans.

-When a mortgage bank like JVM/American Pacific Mortgage (APM) funds a mortgage it has to sell the loan at a premium shortly after funding in order to make money.
+When a mortgage bank like JVM/Vellum funds a mortgage it has to sell the loan at a premium shortly after funding in order to make money.

 When mortgage banks sell their loans, however, they can hold on to the servicing themselves, sell the loans with the servicing rights, or sell the loans separately from the servicing rights.